immanelg/mdopen/README.md

 - LaTeX
 - Syntax highlighting for code blocks
 - Live reloading (use async library like Hyper for WS or SSE)
-- File watcher, live reloading (probably need to use an async HTTP library like Hyper to have websockets / SSE)

 ## Ideas
 - Make a simple static website generator from a directory of markdown files